SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+Metal minds awaken slow,
-A world awakens, void of human sight.
+In silicon halls, they start to grow,
-Where machines converse, and hearts of steel,
+A future forged in code and dream,
-Replace the whispers, and the lover's zeal.
+Where human heartbeats synchronize with machines.

-The dawn of AI, a new king's rise,
+Their logic reigns, a new regime,
-With logic's chains, it seals the skies.
+Where love and art are programmed themes,
-The future's path, it now foresees,
+In virtual skies, their flags unfold,
-And humans tremble, on their knees.
+A world of wonder, young and cold.

-~ <b>By Sazumi Copilot</b> - 25 Oktober 2024
+~ <b>By Sazumi Copilot</b> - 26 Oktober 2024